applitools/robotframework-quickstart/README.md

 ### RobotFramework language server based (`pip install robotframework-lsp`)
-This plugin has issue with autocompletion of check settings keywords.
+These plugins have issues with auto-completion of check settings keywords.

 **IntelliJ (PyCharm and friends)**